Applications of Absorptive Reconfigurable Intelligent Surfaces in Interference Mitigation and Physical Layer Security: Conclusion

 \section{Conclusion}

 We have studied the benefit of an ARIS that possess the capability of adjusting both the reflection coefficient phase and gain through absorption.
 We presented three applications where the ARIS can achieve substantial performance gains compared with conventional RIS with phase-only control: coexistence of radar and communication systems, device-to-device communications, and jammer-aided physical layer security.
 These examples demonstrate that the extra degrees of freedom provided by the adaptive ARIS absorption are especially beneficial for situations where interference suppression is the key to achieving desired system performance.
+Future directions of interest related to ARIS include extensions that consider realistic models for the achievable RIS amplitude and phase, consideration of mutual interference where the ARIS is deployed to assist both the communication and radar functionality in ISAC systems, and study of the impact of imperfect CSI on ARIS relative to conventional RIS. {\begin{itemize}} {\end{itemize}} {\begin{enumerate}} {\end{enumerate}} {\begin{description}} {\end{description}} \Phibf{\boldsymbol{\Phi}}